within and beyond all things,

 all our actions of body, speech and mind.

 This prayer to the Compassionate Creator is one I've being praying a lot lately.
 In fact, I've been praying it at least twice a day – and always at the same spot: beside the tree that features in the photos accompanying this post.
 This particular tree grows beside Minnehaha Creek, not far from my home in south Minneapolis.

 I pause at this tree each morning and afternoon as I walk to and from my bus stop.
 You see, each week day morning I catch the #5 bus on Chicago Avenue, which takes me to Abbott Northwestern Hospital where, since the end of last month, I've been working as a resident chaplain.
 I've discovered that my time of prayer at this tree is a beautiful way to prepare me for my chaplaincy work . . . as well as to start and close my work day.
-It has become a holy time, to be sure.
+It has become a holy place and time, to be sure.

 You might be wondering where this prayer comes from.
 The short answer is that it's a version of the "Our Father" which, in large part, is Neil Douglas-Klotz's translation of the Aramaic words of Jesus.
 I say "in large part" because I have adapted it somewhat.
 Douglas-Klotz's version can be found in his book Prayers of the Cosmos: Reflections on the Original Meaning of Jesus' Words.
 It can also be found online, here.

 Much of the beauty of this experience of prayer is due to the tree by which I pray, along with this tree's location.
 It really can feel like I’m in the woods.
 Yet it’s woodland located in the heart of the city: a paradox, of sorts – a world within a world.